felixalacampagne/flactagger/README.md

 get it to build - although there was some difficulty getting the JAXB with the correct package names - don't really know what happened to make it work properly, but it coincided with problem getting git to update the files so they matched the repo content - why is it necessary to manually remove files that have been removed from the repo, surely having that done automatically is the point of using git.
+[Much later... tried to get project working on another system and ran headlong into the JAXB package name problem again.
+I'm pretty sure it was fixed by forcing use of Java 11 to run the maven build.
+Probably running maven with Java 8 results in the XJC which is part of Java 8 being picked up instead of the external version.]

 So one week later I was able to finally use my new (unchanged functionality) version of FLACtagger to tag some FLACs on a machine with Java11.
 Thank you, Java committee grassholes for gratuitously breaking my code and wasting my time.